2015–16 Tunisian Ligue Professionnelle 1

 The 2015–16 Tunisian Ligue Professionnelle 1 (Tunisian Professional League) season was the 90th season of top-tier football in Tunisia.
 The competition began on 12 September 2015 and ended on 12 June 2016.
-The defending champions from the previous season are Club Africain.
+The defending champions from the previous season were Club Africain.

 Teams

-A total of 16 teams will contest the league, including 13 sides from the 2014–15 season and three promoted from the 2014–15 Ligue 2.
-US Ben Guerdane was the first to obtain promotion, followed by AS Kasserine and finally EO Sidi Bouzid.
-The three teams replaced US Monastir, AS Gabès and AS Djerba who were relegated to 2015–16 Tunisian Ligue 2.
-Club Africain are the defending champions from the 2014–15 season.
+A total of 16 teams contested the league, including 13 sides from the 2014–15 season and three promoted from the 2014–15 Ligue 2.
+Union de Ben Guerdane was the first to obtain promotion, followed by Avenir de Kasserine and finally Olympique Sidi Bouzid.
+The three teams replaced Union Monastirienne, Avenir de Gabès and Association de Djerba who were relegated to 2015–16 Tunisian Ligue 2.
+Club Africain were the defending champions from the 2014–15 season.